algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Functional.md

 The encryption of some information may be required to ensure security and confidentiality.

 <br>

 ## 6. Use case

 This device could be used worldwide in schools to make sure students speak English in English classes and not in their native language.

-An example would be, at ALGOSUP, an all-English, French school of computer science, if a student were to speak French during project time, the police would be alerted and would take them into custody.
+For example, in ALGOSUP, an all-English speaking school based in France, if a student was to speak French during project time.

 <br>

 ## 7. Out of scope

 We have just presented you the Minimum Viable Product (MVP).
 To improve the MVP you can add some interesting features like:

 #### Recognise accent